PFF Insights

 SARS-CoV-2 (COVID-19):

 SARS-CoV-2, the virus that causes COVID-19 illness, has changed many times since it emerged in 2019.
 Much like influenza, prior versions of the COVID-19 vaccine are no longer a great match for the current circulating virus variants.
-An updated booster was approved in September 2023 and is recommended for everyone aged 6 months and older.
+An updated booster was approved in August 2024 and is recommended for everyone aged 6 months and older.

-Vaccination against COVID-19 is one of the best ways to protect against severe illness from the virus.
-In the winter of 2022-2023, those who received a COVID-19 booster shot had significantly lower risk of getting sick or hospitalized when compared with those who did not receive booster shots, according to CDC data.
+In the winter of 2023-2024, those who received a current COVID-19 booster shot had significantly lower risk of getting sick or hospitalized when compared with those who did not receive booster shots, according to CDC data.
+It’s important to remember: it’s not about the total number of COVID-19 vaccines you’ve had, it’s whether your last shot is the most recent version.

 Respiratory syncytial virus: